wrightben/codeeval/String Permutations (JavaScript).md

 #### Notes
 * Nested for-loops: The file /code/perl/iter.pl generates a conventional nested for-loop structure.
-It's *way* more efficient than my algorithm, but still generates n^n numbers where n = r.
+It's *way* more efficient than my algorithm, but still iterates over n^n numbers where n = r.
 * A final array sort is only necessary when there are duplicate letters.
 * Words with duplicate letters could use modified starting and ending indexes: "abc" = [123,321]; "aac" = [112,211]
 * 6 distinct values share the permutation list of 123.